As small business owners, we can make a difference in our community

 Member businesses offer education and accountability as well as the opportunity to network locally.
 Laurette also participates in an auxiliary group, Business 4 Business, which assists local business facing specific challenges.

-DENA Mastermind, Founder and Leader
+DENA Mastermind, Founder

 Assisting professionals in the San Gabriel Valley and beyond, this is a meeting where small business owners and entrepreneurs support one another through sharing, discussing, troubleshooting, and suggesting solutions based on expertise and experience.